-As part of our planned expansion, we anticipate hiring additional full-time employees for research and development activities and for general and administrative activities.
+As part of our planned expansion, we anticipate hiring up to fifteen additional full-time employees for research and development activities and up to five additional full-time employees for general and administrative activities.
 In addition, we intend to use clinical research organizations and third parties to perform our clinical studies and manufacturing.
-At our current and desired pace of commercialization and clinical development of our drugs, for the next 12 months, we expect to spend approximately \$14 to \$16 million on clinical development and research and development activities and approximately \$5 to \$6 million on general and administrative expenses.
+At our current and desired pace of commercialization and clinical development of our drugs, through 2013, we expect to spend approximately \$5 million on clinical development and research and development activities and approximately \$4 million on general and administrative expenses.
 We cannot assure you these amounts will be sufficient to fund our operations over the course of the next two years and we may need to expend significantly greater amounts to accomplish our goals.